frasermince/evergreen/Output/Muzero.md

 As you can see the log term has now gotten much larger and plays a much larger part of the algorithm.

 As stated above most of the complication from this formula is around scaling the various terms.
-In fact I have seen a simpler version of the formula suggested without this scaling as:
+In fact I have seen a simpler version of the formula suggested [in a related paper](https://arxiv.org/pdf/2007.12509.pdf) without this scaling as:

 $$
 a^k = \argmax_{a}\left[ Q(s,a) + c_{1} \cdot P(s,a) \cdot\frac{\sqrt{ \textstyle\sum_{b} N(s,b)}}{1 + N(s,a)}\right]
 $$

-If this helps you to think about it this is very close to the actual action choice formula.
-Just without the gradual scaling the occurs as more actions take place.
+This is very close in practice to the formula used for Muzero.
+Just without the gradual scaling that occurs as more actions take place.

 In previous iterations of the AlphaGo family we would do all this with perfect information and with less need to predict since the dynamics of the game were known.